Documentation

 Updating MkDocs Deployment

-, the GitHub Pages deployment will need to be updated.
+If changes are made within /docs, the GitHub Pages deployment will need to be updated.
 Assuming you have already installed MkDocs and Material for MkDocs, do the following:

 -